• Home/Blog

 Garden Shroud (4 Foot by 4 Foot.
 Acrylic Paint on Canvas Tarp) My reference was the Shroud of Turin image and the cloth itself with all its imperfections.
 A small section of a simple garden and a sense of reverence and what in Japan is referred to as wabi-sabi or simplicity, roughness, asymmetry, and a deep appreciation for natural objects.

-Summer Garden Study Shroud (4 Foot by 4 Foot.
-Acrylic Paint on Canvas Tarp) My reference was the Shroud of Turin image and the cloth itself with all its imperfections.
-I wanted to apply a possible explanation for the image on the shroud...a sudden powerful flash of ultraviolet radiation emission, to a small section of a simple garden and by doing so giving it a sense of reverence and what in Japa
+4 Foot by 4 Foot.
+Acrylic Paint on Canvas Tarp.
+My reference was the Shroud of Turin image and the cloth itself with all its imperfections.
+I wanted to apply a possible explanation for the image on the shroud...a sudden powerful flash of ultraviolet radiation emission, to a small section of a simple garden and by doing so giving it a sense of reverence and what in Japan is referred to as wabi-sa

 Show More